dumij58/email_receipts/README.md

 - 🔐 **Change Default Credentials**: Update `ADMIN_USERNAME` and `ADMIN_PASSWORD` in `.env`
 - 🔑 Never commit `.env` file to version control (already in `.gitignore`)
 - 🔒 Use strong secret keys and passwords in production
-- 🔐 Consider using SSL/TLS for SMTP (port 465)
+- 🔐 Keep your Brevo API key secure and never expose it publicly
 - ⚡ Implement rate limiting for production use
 - 🛡️ Use HTTPS in production to protect login credentials in transit